jsabahu/AIDL24_SelfDriving/README.md

 ### MaskRCNN

-The model is designed to perform lane detection using a combination of convolutional neural network (CNN) layers, feature pyramid networks (FPN), region of interest (RoI) alignment, and semantic segmentation heads.
+This model is designed to perform lane detection using a combination of convolutional neural network (CNN) layers, feature pyramid networks (FPN), region of interest (RoI) alignment, and semantic segmentation heads.

-Components
+## Components

-CustomBackbone
+# CustomBackbone

 This component is a convolutional neural network that extracts feature maps from input images.
+It uses:
+- Several convolutional layers
+- Batch normalization
+- ReLU activations

-It uses several convolutional layers, batch normalization, and ReLU activations.
-The feature maps are extracted through a series of layers:
+The feature maps are extracted through a series of layers.

-FeaturePyramidNetwork
+# FeaturePyramidNetwork

 The FPN creates feature pyramids from the backbone's output.
+It:
-It combines feature maps from different levels (layers) to build multi-scale feature maps, which are useful for detecting objects at various scales.
+- Combines feature maps from different levels (layers)
+- Builds multi-scale feature maps
+- Useful for detecting objects at various scales

-PyramidRoIAlign
+# PyramidRoIAlign

 This module aligns Regions of Interest (RoIs) of different sizes to a fixed size using feature maps from the FPN.
+It:
-It uses the spatial scale of the feature maps to properly resize and align the RoIs, distributing them to different levels of the pyramid based on their size.
+- Uses the spatial scale of the feature maps to properly resize and align the RoIs
+- Distributes RoIs to different levels of the pyramid based on their size

-SemanticLaneHead
+# SemanticLaneHead

 This head performs semantic segmentation for lane detection.
+It consists of:
+- Multiple convolutional layers
-It consists of multiple convolutional layers followed by a deconvolutional (upsampling) layer and a final convolutional layer to produce the segmentation mask logits.
+- A deconvolutional (upsampling) layer
+- A final convolutional layer to produce the segmentation mask logits

-LaneDetectionModel
+# LaneDetectionModel

 This is the complete model that integrates all the components.
+It:
-It takes images and RoIs as input, processes them through the backbone, FPN, RoI align, and the semantic lane head to produce the final lane detection mask logits.
+- Takes images and RoIs as input
+- Processes them through the backbone, FPN, RoI align, and the semantic lane head
+- Produces the final lane detection mask logits

 ### FasterRCNN